MPP Rebuttals to Claims from Opponents of Cannabis Regulation

 Here are some responses to common concerns against legalizing cannabis:

-Concerns about Impaired Driving/ Road Safety
+Concerns about Impaired Driving / Road Safety

 Concerns about Youth Using Cannabis

-Cannabis prohibition has failed miserably at keeping cannabis out of the hands of teens.
-From 1975-2012, 80-90% of 12th graders consistently reported that cannabis was “fairly easy” or “very easy” to obtain.
+Cannabis prohibition fails miserably at keeping cannabis out of the hands of teens.
+Pre-legalization, from 1975-2012, 80-90% of 12th graders consistently reported that cannabis was “fairly easy” or “very easy” to obtain.
 For the first time since the survey began 40 years ago, high school seniors’ perception of cannabis’s availability has dipped below 80% — after states began to legalize cannabis.
-As the head of the federal National Institute on Drug Abuse (NIDA), Nora Volkow, testified in the U.S. Senate in March of 2021, “Specifically in the United States, legalization by some states of marijuana has not been associated with an increase in adolescents’ marijuana use.”
-This is unsurprising since illicit cannabis sellers have no incentive to ask for ID, while licensed businesses have a huge incentive to do so.
+Now, with half of Americans living in legal states, the 2023 survey found the number has dropped to 72.7%.

 Concerns about Violence and Crime